Very ampleness of the canonical bundle of surfaces of type (1, 2, 2) on abelian threefolds: Introduction

 \section{Introduction}

-The present work deals with the canonical map of smooth, compact complex surfaces of general type $\Surf$ in a polarization of type $(1, 2, 2)$ on an abelian threefold $A$.
-A natural and classical question to ask is whether the canonical system of such surfaces is very ample, at least when $A$ and $\Surf$ are sufficiently general.
-The following theorem, which is the main result of this work, provides an affirmative answer to this question. \begin{thm1intro} Let be $(A, \mathcal{L})$ a general $(1,2,2)$-polarized abelian $3$-fold and let be $\Surf$ a general surface in the linear system $|\mathcal{L}|$.
-Then the canonical map of $\Surf$ is a holomorphic embedding. \end{thm1intro}
+The present work aims at studying the canonical map of smooth, compact complex surfaces of general type $\Surf$ in a polarization of type $(1, 2, 2)$ on an abelian threefold $A$.
+A classical question to ask is whether the canonical system of such surfaces is very ample, at least when $A$ and $\Surf$ are sufficiently general.
+The following theorem, which is the main result of this work, provides an affirmative answer to this question. \begin{thm1intro} Let be $(A, \mathcal{L})$ a general $(1,2,2)$-polarized abelian threefold and let be $\Surf$ a general surface in the linear system $|\mathcal{L}|$.
+Then the canonical system of $\Surf$ yields a holomorphic embedding in $\PR^5$. \end{thm1intro}

-A first motivation underlying this research question is the well-known existence problem of canonically embedded surfaces in $\PR^5$ with prescribed numerical invariants: \begin{que1intro} For which values of $K^2$ can one find canonically embedded smooth surfaces of general type $\Surf$ in $\PR^5$ with $p_g = 6$ and $K_{\Surf}^2 = K^2$? \end{que1intro} \noindentTX The condition for the canonical map to be birational onto its image leads to some numerical constraints.
-From the inequality of Bogomolov-Miyaoka-Yau $K_{\Surf}^2 \leq 9 \chi$ and the Debarre version of Castelnuovo's inequality $K_{\Surf}^2 \geq 3p_g(\Surf) + q - 7$ (see \cite{Debarre1982}), it follows that, if the canonical map of an algebraic surface $\Surf$ with $p_g = 6$ is birational, then
+A first motivation underlying this research question is the well-known existence problem of canonically embedded surfaces in $\PR^5$ with prescribed numerical invariants: \begin{que1intro} Which are the possible values of $K^2$ for the smooth surfaces of general type $\Surf$ which are canonically embedded in $\PR^5$? \end{que1intro} \noindentTX It's important to recall that the requirement for the canonical map to be birational onto its image leads to some numerical constraints.
+From the inequality of Bogomolov-Miyaoka-Yau $K^2 \leq 9 \chi$ and the Debarre version of Castelnuovo's inequality $K^2 \geq 3p_g(\Surf) + q - 7$ (see \cite{Debarre1982}), it follows that, if the canonical map of an algebraic surface $\Surf$ with $p_g = 6$ is birational, then

-Several construction methods have been considered in the attempt to give a satisfactory answer to question \ref{questionE1} at least for some values of $K_{\Surf}^2$.
+Several construction methods have been considered in the attempt to give a satisfactory answer to Question \ref{questionE1} at least for some values of $K^2$.
 One first method we want to mention here relies on the existence of a very special determinantal structure for the defining equations of a canonical surface in $\PR^5$.
 More precisely, Walter proved (see \cite{Walter}) that every codimension $3$ locally Gorenstein subscheme $X$ of $\PR^{n+3}$, which is $l$-subcanonical (i.e. $\omega_X \cong \mathcal{O}_X(l))$ and such that $\chi(\mathcal{O}_X(l/2))$ is even if $n$ is divisible by $4$ and $l$ is even, is pfaffian.
 This means that there exists a locally free resolution